johnnygreeney/CardanoForTheMasses/Chapte-10-RealFi.md

 Below is an example transaction in human readable format.
 This is about Bill, Ted and Barney exchanging ada and a new native token, JohnCoin (JCN).

 **Transaction**:
-< Receive 20 ada from Bill
+<- Receive 20 ada from Bill
-> Send 10 ada to Ted
+-> Send 10 ada to Ted
-> Send 9.66 ada to Bill
+-> Send 9.66 ada to Bill
-–Use 0.34 ada as the transaction fee
+*Use 0.34 ada as the transaction fee*

 Bill has received 20 ada in the past, so has a UTXO worth 20 ada in Daedalus.
 He takes that UTXO, sends 10 ada to Ted, 9.66 ada back to himself, and uses the leftover 0.34 as the transaction fee.
 For it to be a legitimate transaction, the inputs and the outputs must be equal, ie.  20 = 10 + 9.66 + 0.34